How to Make The Best Homemade Chocolate Chip Cookies

 How to make the best homemade chocolate chip cookies.
 This easy recipe makes cookies with crisp edges and chewy middles.
 Jump to the Chocolate Chip Cookie Recipe or read on to see our tips for making them.

 We cannot get enough of these cookies.
 There’s a good bet that you’ll find a big bag of cookie dough in our freezer right now.
 Definitely check below for our tips on freezing cookie dough.
 Once you try one of these chocolate chip cookies, you will fall in love.

 Below, we share our best tips for making big, chewy cookies as well as how to make them ahead of time.

 How to Make the Best Chocolate Chip Cookies

 These homemade cookies are easy to make.
-We prefer to use our stand mixer — this is the one we own — but you can also make these cookies with a handheld mixer.
+We prefer to use our stand mixer, but you can also make these cookies with a handheld mixer.

 Start by creaming butter, sugar, and vanilla extract together.
 We use granulated sugar and brown sugar in this recipe.
 The granulated sugar makes the edges crispy and the brown sugar keeps them chewy and tender.